yingyue0414/computation_resources/gperftools.md

 > of cumulative (percentage)

-- The section between the following command are mapped.
+- Segment profiling: To profile specific section of source code wrap the section of interested wtih the following command.
+Note that profiler needs to be imported with `#include <gperftools/profiler.h>`
 ```
 ProfilerStart("outGaussV.prof")
 /****